-Criterion 2.1 Materials build knowledge through integrated reading, writing, speaking, listening, and language Indicator 2d Culminating tasks require students to demonstrate their knowledge of a unit's topic(s) through integrated literacy skills (e.g., a combination of reading, writing, speaking, listening).
+Criterion 2.1 Materials build knowledge through reading, writing, speaking, listening, and language.
+Indicator 2d Culminating tasks require students to demonstrate their knowledge of a unit's topic(s)/theme(s) through integrated literacy skills (e.g., a combination of reading, writing, speaking, listening).

-Scoring: 4 points 2 points 0 points Materials meet ALL of the requirements of this indicator.
-Materials DO NOT meet ALL of the requirements of this indicator.
-Materials DO NOT meet ANY of the requirements of this indicator.
-Culminating tasks are evident across a year's worth of material and they are multifaceted, requiring students to demonstrate mastery of several different standards (reading, writing, speaking, and listening) at the appropriate grade level.
-Culminating tasks are varied across the year and provide students the opportunity to demonstrate comprehension and knowledge of a topic or topics through integrated skills (reading, writing, speaking, listening).
-Culminating tasks are evident across a year's worth of material and they are multifaceted, requiring students to demonstrate mastery of several different standards (reading, writing, speaking, and listening) at the appropriate grade level.
-Culminating tasks are varied across the year and provide students the opportunity to demonstrate comprehension and knowledge of a topic or topics through integrated skills (reading, writing, speaking, listening).
-Culminating tasks are evident across a year's worth of material and they are multifaceted, requiring students to demonstrate mastery of several different standards (reading, writing, speaking, and listening) at the appropriate grade level.
-Culminating tasks are varied across the year and provide students the opportunity to demonstrate comprehension and knowledge of a topic or topics through integrated skills (reading, writing, speaking, listening).
+- Culminating tasks are evident across a year's worth of material and they are multifaceted, requiring students to demonstrate mastery of several different standards at the appropriate grade level. - Culminating tasks are varied across the year and provide students the opportunity to demonstrate comprehension and knowledge of a topic or topics through integrated skills (reading, writing, speaking, listening).

+- Culminating tasks are evident across a year's worth of material and they are multifaceted, requiring students to demonstrate mastery of several different standards at the appropriate grade level. - Culminating tasks are varied across the year and provide students the opportunity to demonstrate comprehension and knowledge of a topic or topics through integrated skills (reading, writing, speaking, listening).

+- Culminating tasks are evident across a year's worth of material and they are multifaceted, requiring students to demonstrate mastery of several different standards at the appropriate grade level. - Culminating tasks are varied across the year and provide students the opportunity to demonstrate comprehension and knowledge of a topic or topics through integrated skills (reading, writing, speaking, listening).